kevin-d-omara/PongOut/README.md

 **Game Manager**
 - Powerup Period (how often powerups occur)
-- Powerup Variance (+/- value to affect Powerup Period; i.e. if Variance=0.5, then Powerup = 0.5 to 1.5)
+- Powerup Variance (+/- value to affect Powerup Period; i.e. if Variance=0.5, then Period = 0.5 to 1.5)
 - Points To Win

 **Table Manager**